The Balance Between Career College, Work, and Personal Life

 Communicate with your professional contacts

 Speak with your current employer to adjust work expectations.
-If your program (Accounting Administrator, Massage & Hydrotherapy, Medical Office Assistant, Office Administrator, Personal Support Worker) is related to your current job position, mention that your studies will ultimately help you add value at the office so that your manager and colleagues are motivated to accommodate your new schedule.
-If your program is not related to your current job position, try to balance your schedule so that it does not interfere with school hours .
+If your program (Accounting Administrator, Massage & Hydrotherapy, Medical Office Assistant, Office Administrator, Personal Support Worker) is related to your current job position, mention that your studies will ultimately help you add value at the office.
+In turn, this can assure your manager and colleagues are motivated to accommodate your new schedule.
+If your program is not related to your current job position, try to balance your schedule so that it does not interfere with school hours.
 Instead of working 20-35hrs per week cut it down to 10-15hours and see if you are still able to manage your workload.
 Lastly, it does not hurt to ask your boss about flextime, delegating responsibilities, or working from home – you never know until you ask!

 Rearrange your priorities